 Aetna Dental members do not need a member ID card to get dental care.
 When you go to the dentist, tell the office staff that you have Aetna Dental and they will verify your coverage.

-You can view or print an ID card on your secure member website.
+You can view and print your ID card from your member website.
 Signing up is simple and free.
-With our mobile app you can access your account from your phone.

 If your plan has a coordination of benefits provision, we confirm which plan has primary responsibility for claim payment.
 If we have primary responsibility, we pay as the primary payor.
 If not, we pay as the secondary payor.